Showing 3101–3150 of 9705 entries

 Brewster's Memoirs of Newton.
 Vol. ii.
 Chap. xxvii.

-View source"Angels listen when she speaks: She 's my delight, all mankind's wonder; But my jealous heart would break Should we live one day asunder."
+"Angels listen when she speaks: She 's my delight, all mankind's wonder; But my jealous heart would break Should we live one day asunder."
+Earl of Rochester / Song.

 Song.

-View source"Here lies our sovereign lord the king, Whose word no man relies on; He never says a foolish thing, Nor ever does a wise one."
+"Here lies our sovereign lord the king, Whose word no man relies on; He never says a foolish thing, Nor ever does a wise one."
+Earl of Rochester / Written on the Bedchamber Door of Charles II.

 Written on the Bedchamber Door of Charles II.